Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Local-smoothing and Strichartz estimates

 which is equivalent to \eqref{ih-Str-L0}.

 \end{proof}

-\section{local-smoothing and Strichartz estimates}
+\section{Local-smoothing and Strichartz estimates}

-In this section, we prove a local-smoothing estimate and then obtain the Strichartz estimate by using the Rodnianski-Schlag method \cite{RS}.
-We remark here that we directly prove the local smoothing by a method in \cite{MZZ} avoiding the resolvent estimate of $\LL_V$.
+In this section, we prove a local-smoothing estimate and then obtain the Strichartz estimates by using the perturbation argument in \cite{JSS,RS}.
+Note that we directly prove the local smoothing by avoiding the resolvent estimate of $\LL_V$.

-\begin{proposition}[local-smoothing] Let $u$ be the solution of \eqref{equ:S} and $z=(r,y)\in X$, then there exists a constant $C$ independent of $u_0$ such that
+\begin{proposition}[Local-smoothing] Let $u$ be the solution of \eqref{equ:S} and $z=(r,y)\in X$, then there exists a constant $C$ independent of $u_0$ such that